nyawuwe/nyawuwe/README.md

 ## 💫 About Me:
 Hey!
-My name is Cosmin Pănescu and I enjoy building projects to put into practice the theoretical knowledge I acquire.
-To be more explicit, I'm a student and self-taught individual with a passion for CyberSecurity & Pentesting.
+My name is NYAWUWE komla and I enjoy building projects to put into practice the theoretical knowledge I acquire.
+To be more explicit, I'm a student and self-taught individual with a passion for CyberSecurity, Pentesting and LLM.

 ## 📊 GitHub Stats: